 There are thousands of landlords in the UK, owning and renting out second properties.
-The majority of these landlords declare their income and pay taxes on the profits on their tax return.
+The majority of these landlords declare their income and pay taxes on the profits on their tax returns because they know the consequences of not declaring rental income.

 But what do you do if you have rental income that you have not yet declared to HMRC?
 Whatever the reason for it, our best recommendation is: don’t delay the inevitable.
 The consequences of HMRC contacting you before you contact them are severe and can often cost you many thousands of pounds in additional penalties.